 The Home Field Advantage

 Every business has to be somewhere.
-Even if you don’t have a physical address and live out in the computing cloud, you need to have a physical address for your business in order to register it properly with the state.
+Even if your business is somewhere out there in the computing cloud you still need to have a physical address for your business in order to register it properly with the state.

-Keep in mind that there may be additional licensing and permitting requirements in your particular community.
-For instance, some cities require a permit if you’re going to have customers come to your home-based business since there are traffic and parking mitigation issues associated with this type of arrangement.
-If you rent, you may want to check with your landlord to make sure you don’t violate your lease by running a business out of your home.
-Some communities also place restrictions on home-based businesses, particularly when it is in a development with a homeowner association covenants.
+Keep in mind that there may be additional licensing and permitting requirements in your particular community or county.
+For instance, some cities or counties require a permit if you’re going to have customers come to your home-based business since there are traffic and parking mitigation issues associated with this type of arrangement.
+If you rent your home, you may want to check with your landlord to make sure you don’t violate your lease by running a business out of your home.
+Some communities also place restrictions on home-based businesses, particularly when it is in a development with homeowner association covenants.

 Do your homework and locate your business where it makes sense to you and be sure to keep your physical address updated if you or your business moves so the state can contact you if there is a question or issue with your business accounts.
 Otherwise, they may cancel your registration as a business if you miss a key filing.